“There are so many people working so hard and achieving so little.” Andy Grove

 How do OKRs work?

 The management team establishes the strategic OKRs, then the OKRs are presented to all employees so they can write their tactical OKRs.
-Each team must answer two questions: how can we contribute to the strategic OKRs and which of the key results included in the strategic objectives can we impact.
+Each employee must answer two questions: how can we contribute to the strategic OKRs and which of the key results included in the strategic objectives can we impact.

 To ensure transparency in the process, all OKRs should be published and should be readily available to everyone in the organization.